juanluisbaptiste/docker-bitcoin-wallet/README.md

+bitcoin-wallet
-# Unofficial Bitcoin ABC wallet GUI for docker
+# Unofficial Bitcoin core wallet GUI for docker

-Unofficial [bitcoin ABC](http://www.bitcoinabc.org/) wallet GUI docker image to be run standalone or inside a browser window using [Xpra](https://www.xpra.org/).
-This wallet can be used to access [Bitcoin Cash](https://www.bitcoincash.org/) coins.
+Unofficial [bitcoin core](http://www.bitcoincore.org/) wallet GUI docker image to be run standalone or inside a browser window using [Xpra](https://www.xpra.org/).

 Having the wallet available as docker container has some advantages like: